jeffsenn/pouchdb-dac/README.md

 # pouchdb-dac
 Distributed access control for PouchDB

-Strategy:
+Strategy

+    --write access is hanlded by restricting writes into the DB.
-    -- override 'put' in database so that only documents that are "correctly signed" can be written.
+      Override 'put' in database so that only documents that are "correctly signed" can be written.
 "Correctly" implies that if an existing document has an attribute ACU_OWNER (indicating ownership), then any overwrites of that document require signing by some owner listed in that attribute.

     --read access is handled by encryption.
 Sensitive attributes of the document are (optionally) symetrically encrypted, and a key is stored for each